 The department is committed to providing a home for all residents no matter their ability, age, ethnicity, gender, race, religion, and sexual orientation.
 We celebrate the diversity of residents in our program and believe your learning will be enhanced by exposure to different perspectives.
-Our commitment to diversity is exemplified by the appointment of an Assistant Chair for Diversity, Dr. Cindy Crusto.
+Our commitment to diversity is exemplified by the appointment of a Deputy Chair of Diversity, Equity and Inclusion, Cindy Crusto, PhD, Professor of Psychiatry.

 In 2011, the Department appointed a special advisor on issues of lesbian, gay, bisexual, and transgender mental health.
 In 2015, the department convened an ad-hoc Diversity Task Force, and in 2016 the task force became a permanent committee.
 In 2017, the department created the inaugural Diversity Chief Resident position to support diversity throughout training.